Social Media Tool Kit

 Winterize Your Lawn - What’s Your Lawn Style

 Have a lawn?
 It's starting to get colder, which means it’s time to get ready for winter.
 Do you know how to prep your lawn?
+Here are a few lawn winterizing tips:

 • Before the first frost comes, aerate your lawn to prevent compaction.